-- A. A notice shall be published in the newspaper having general circulation in the area once a week for two successive weeks, the first notice to be published not less than ten days, nor more than 25 days prior to the date established for the hearing.
-In computing such time the date of publication is not to be included but the date of the hearing shall be included. - B. A notice shall be conspicuously placed in the town hall not less than ten days, nor more than 25 days before the date established for the public hearing.
-However, failure to post a notice as provided by this section shall not invalidate any action taken with regard to the application. - C. A notice shall be prominently posted on the subject property or on an adjacent public street or highway right-of-way.
-When an application concerns multiple parcels, a posting on each individual parcel is not required, but sufficient notices shall be posted to provide reasonable notice to interested persons. - D. A notice shall be sent by first class mail to all owners of parcels of land abutting the subject property.
+- -A notice shall be published in the newspaper having general circulation in the area once a week for two successive weeks, the first notice to be published not less than ten days, nor more than 25 days prior to the date established for the hearing.
+In computing such time the date of publication is not to be included but the date of the hearing shall be included. - A notice shall be conspicuously placed in the town hall not less than ten days, nor more than 25 days before the date established for the public hearing.
+However, failure to post a notice as provided by this section shall not invalidate any action taken with regard to the application. - A notice shall be prominently posted on the subject property or on an adjacent public street or highway rightof-way.
+When an application concerns multiple parcels, a posting on each individual parcel is not required, but sufficient notices shall be posted to provide reasonable notice to interested persons - A notice shall be sent by first class mail to all owners of parcels of land abutting the subject property.
 The owners shall be identified by county tax listings and the notice shall be sent to the last address listed for each owner on the county tax abstracts.
 The notice shall be deposited in the mail at least ten, but not more than 25, days before the date of the public hearing.
-In computing notice periods under this section, the date of mailing is not to be included, but the date of the hearing shall be included. - E. A notice shall be sent by first class mail to the owner of the subject property.
+In computing notice periods under this section, the date of mailing is not to be included, but the date of the hearing shall be included. - A notice shall be sent by first class mail to the owner of the subject property.
 The owner shall be identified by county tax listings and the notice shall be sent to the last address listed for the owner on the county tax abstracts.
 This notice shall be deposited in the mail at least ten, but not more than 25, days before the date of the public hearing.
-In computing notice periods under this section, the date of mailing is not to be included, but the date of the hearing shall be included. - F. The Administrator shall certify that the requirements of subsections (a)-(d) of this section have been met.
-The Town shall charge the applicant a separate fee to cover costs incurred.
+In computing notice periods under this section, the date of mailing is not to be included, but the date of the hearing shall be included.